edmundhung/conform/docs/api/react/future/useForm.md

 A custom serialization function for converting form values.

 - `ctx.name` is the field name being serialized when available.
-- `ctx.defaultSerialize` lets you delegate values you are not customizing to the default serializer.
+- `ctx.defaultSerialize(value)` lets you delegate values you are not customizing to the resolved default serializer.

 The default serializer can be configured via [configureForms](./configureForms.md).